alexanderkim11/zns-registry/README.md

 ## Deeds
 Deeds are the backbone of the name registration component.
 Deeds are records of ownership over a given domain, and are accordingly of the Record type in Leo.
 Deeds are initially produced on both public and private domain creations and serve as a way to proof of ownership even if a given domain's information is not stored on-chain.
+Many functions in zns_registry.aleo consume Deeds as a part of verifying ownership, producing new Deed records with the same information upon success.

 The following fields are present in a Deed:
    1. `private owner : address`: The owner of this Deed